burgreen/stack-gcc/README.md

 stack-gcc
 =========

-Files needed to build a gcc compiler in Spack.
+Files needed to build a gcc compiler, binutils, and curl via Spack.

 Installation of files
 ---------------------